Skip to main content

 The Unclaimed Property Division of the Vermont State Treasurer Office reunites Vermont residents with lost and/or abandoned assets.
 Our database contains over 900,000 properties valued at more than $119 million.

-There are a number of ways to claim your property:
+There are multiple ways to claim your property.

 1. If your property is under $200, and you are the original owner, you may file an online claim, without the need to mail in documentation in most cases.
 Once approved, your payment will be mailed within two business days.